lisadounia/Recommender_Systems/mlsmm2156-main/README_coding2.md

 # 🎬 Recommender System – The Evaluator Block

-Welcome to our **Evaluator Block** — a project developed as part of the course *MLSMM2156 – Recommender Systems* (UCLouvain, 2021–2022).
-This module is designed to **evaluate collaborative filtering models** using multiple validation strategies and performance metrics, all built around the [Surprise](https://surprise.readthedocs.io/en/stable/) library.
+This project was developed for the course *MLSMM2156 – Recommender Systems* (UCLouvain, 2021–2022).
+It implements an **Evaluator Block** to assess collaborative filtering models using the [Surprise](https://surprise.readthedocs.io/en/stable/) library.
+The system supports multiple evaluation strategies and key performance metrics to compare model quality.

 ---

-## 👨‍👩‍👧‍👦 Team — Group 5
+## 👥 Team — Group 5

 - **Cyril D.**
 - **Hamza E.**